 Acer Predator 17 G9-791 Disassembly

-In this guide, I’ll explain how to disassemble the Acer Predator 17 G9-791 to remove the bottom case, SSD, DVD drive, cooling fan, hard drive, RAM, and motherboard.
+In this guide, I will explain how to disassemble the Acer Predator 17 G9-791 to remove the bottom cover, SSD, DVD drive, cooling fan, hard drive, RAM, and motherboard.

 Want to be the first to see inside the latest gadgets?
 Follow us on Facebook for the latest news from MyFixGuide.com.